plondon/svix-takehome/README.md

 - View Preview: [https://svix.fly.dev](https://svix.fly.dev)

 - Emotion (dep of Chakra) is [not supported](https://github.com/vercel/next.js/issues/41994#issuecomment-1506547308) in Next.js 13 [server components](https://beta.nextjs.org/docs/rendering/server-and-client-components).
 I used Next.js 13 because I wanted to try out the new pattern, but in hindsight I should have used Next.js 12.
-- I would spend more time on pagination, there's a UI bug there with the iterator
+- I would spend more time on pagination, deletion should be improved
 - I would add react-testing-library and jest for testing

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).